 We know that there will be tables overflowing with all kinds of delicious food for the next couple of months.
 If you remember to make smart choices, it can go a long way towards preventing problems.

 As a general rule, you want to avoid anything hard, chewy, or sticky.
 That means no candy canes or pecan pie, no nuts or anything with nuts, no large chunks of fruits and vegetables, and no popcorn or caramel apples.

 Dillehay Orthodontics in Wichita and Derby

 Our team here at Dillehay Orthodontics want you to enjoy a wonderful holiday season without worrying about your braces or Invisalign!
 Always keep in mind that no matter where you travel, we’re here to support you, and answer any questions or concerns you might have.

-Even if you’re a long way from Wichita or Derby, or outside our satellite offices in Arkansas City and Newton, we will guide you through any issues you’re having and help you get the most out of the holidays!
+Even if you’re a long way from Wichita or Derby, or outside our satellite offices in Arkansas City and Pratt, we will guide you through any issues you’re having and help you get the most out of the holidays!